How Does Disability Affect a Child’s Memory?

 Does your child have a disability that prevents him or her from having a fully functioning memory?
 If so, consider the following:

-– Repetition is excellent for sharpening the memory.
+- Repetition is an excellent way to improve a child’s memory.
 This is because repetition exercises connections in the brain that are responsible for creating long term memories.

 - Creative activities are wonderful for children with certain types of disabilities.
 Why?
 Because creative activities help to incorporate the senses, which might increase memory function (ask an Occupational Therapist or physician about this).

-– Providing your child with sensory input might be helpful for his or her memory function.
-Sensory input may help with sharpening the long term memory.
+- Providing your child with sensory input might be helpful for his or her memory function.
+Sensory input may help with improving the long-term memory.
 Sensory input includes sights, smells, sounds, textures and colors.
 (Note: Before providing sensory input for your child with a disability, please speak with an Occupational Therapist about what types of sensory input would be helpful.
 This is very important, especially if your child is sensitive to textures, certain foods, etc.).

-Disability Living invites you to share your thoughts with us by commenting on this blog post.
-Thank you for reading the Disability Living blog!
+We invite you to share your thoughts with us by commenting on this blog post!

 The National Benefit Authority is Canada’s leading service provider of the Disability Tax Credit, a disability program that offers financial support to people with medical conditions, including memory loss in children.
 We’ve helped over 40,000 Canadians successfully receive their Canadian disability benefits!